 Physical Working Conditions:

-While performing the duties of this job, the employee may sit or stand for prolonged periods of time.
+While performing the duties of this job, the employee may sit or stand for prolonged periods of time, walk at a brisk pace on uneven terrain and climb stairs.
+The employee will work in the outdoors, which includes regular exposure to heat and humidity during resident camp.
 The employee may lift, carry, or otherwise move and position objects weighing up to 20 pounds.

 Part Time & Seasonal Positions

-Girl Innovator Facilitators deliver quality programs like Squishy Circuits, Lego Robotics, Mission EGGpossible, and more!
-Designed by Girl Scouts of Middle Tennessee, these sessions are scheduled by the Senior Program Manager at various sites within our 39 county service area.
+The Council Program Event Facilitator works with the Program Managers to deliver prepared Girl Scout activities to girls K-12 at various sites within our 39 county service area.
 This is a part-time position with a varied schedule.
 Travel and a valid driver’s license is required.

 Girl Scouts of Middle Tennessee is currently hiring Outdoor Adventure Program Facilitators to work part time, flexible hours year-round at our camp properties.
 Outdoor Adventure Program Facilitators deliver quality programs designed by Girl Scouts of Middle Tennessee and are scheduled by the Outdoor Adventure Manager.

 We provide training in outdoor adventure areas such as archery, canoeing, high ropes, kayaking, obstacle courses, rappelling, rock climbing, team adventure, tree climbing, and more.
-To apply, please submit the completed Outdoor Adventure Program Facilitator Application to Jessica Burgett at email@example.com or (615) 460-0213.
+To apply, please submit the completed Outdoor Adventure Program Facilitator Application to Lanny Brown at email@example.com.

 - Girl Scout Trainer

 For those that carry both the heart of a teacher and professional expertise to help leaders and other volunteers become successful adult Girl Scouts, we are hiring Girl Scout Trainers!
-Training is offered throughout our 39 counties and runs year-round.
-Classes are offered during both day and evening hours, as well as on weekends.
+Training is offered throughout our 39 counties and runs year-round, and classes are offered during both day and evening hours, as well as on weekends.
 Fill out our contact form to begin giving adult members and leaders the valuable tools they need!

 Service Unit Volunteer

 Service units are groups of troops in a given geographical area.
 These groups provide service support to volunteers and Girl Scouts of Middle Tennessee Council.
-These positions deal with overall troop management in your area and have varying level to time commitment and activity.
+These positions deal with overall troop management in your area and have varying levels of time commitment and activity.
 Fill out our contact form to begin helping Girl Scout troops in your area!